wasabipesto/themis/README.md

 - Investigate Polymarket
 - Investigate PredictIt
 - List all market types on all platforms
-- Set up docker containers for fetch and client with a sample compose file
+- Set up docker container for client and a sample compose file
 - Return a list of markets in each sample
 - Plot Brier score against any x-axis (closed date, number of traders, market volume)
 - Investigate a standardized corpus of questions across platforms